-Generally, women have only fine hair on those areas of the skin where men usually tend to grow thick dark body hair, for e.g., upper lips, cheeks, chin, chest, back and abdomen.
-But in today’s generation, about 8-10 percent women have a condition called hirsutism or hypertrichosis which causes excessive hair growth in those areas of the skin.
+Generally, women have only fine hair on those areas of the skin where men usually happen to develop thick, dark body hair, for instance, upper lips, cheeks, chin, chest, back, and abdomen.
+But, these days, about 8% to 10% of women have a condition called hirsutism or hypertrichosis which causes excessive hair growth in these skin areas.

-The main difference between normal hair on woman’s body and hirsutism is the texture.
-Unwanted hair are usually coarse and dark.
+The main difference between the normal hair on a woman’s body and hirsutism is the texture.
+Unwanted hairs are usually coarse and dark.
 The growth pattern of unwanted hair is similar to normal hair growth in males.

-Women basically develop excessive unwanted body or facial hair due to higher than normal levels of male hormones.
+Women happen to develop excessive unwanted body or facial hair due to greater than normal levels of male hormones.
 Male hormones are called androgens, and they include testosterone.
-Normally all females produce androgens, but they are kept at a minimal required level.
-Androgens are basically produced by adrenal gland located just above your kidneys, testes and ovaries.
-Majorly androgens get converted to testosterone (male hormone).
+Normally, all females produce androgens, but they are maintained at a minimum required level.
+Androgens are produced by the adrenal gland located just above your kidneys, testes, and ovaries.
+Majorly, androgens get converted to testosterone (male hormone).

-PCOS (PolyCystic Ovarian Syndrome) is one common cause of hirsutism.
-Non-cancerous cysts that form on the ovaries can affect hormone production, resulting in irregular menstrual cycle and decreased fertility.
+PCOS (Polycystic Ovarian Syndrome) is a common cause of hirsutism.
+Non-cancerous cysts that form on the ovaries can affect the production of hormones, thereby resulting in an irregular menstrual cycle and decreased fertility.
 Women with PCOS often have symptoms of moderate to severe acne and tend to gain weight.

-- Tumours growing on ovaries or adrenal gland
+2.Tumors growing on the ovaries or adrenal gland

-- Cushings syndrome, which occurs when your body is exposed to high levels of hormone cortisol also sometimes called ‘stress hormone’ (either due to over production by adrenals) or by taking prednisolone for a long period of time.
+3.Cushing’s syndrome, which happens to develop when your body experiences high levels of the hormone cortisol, also sometimes called ‘stress hormone’, either due to overproduction by adrenals or by taking prednisolone for a long time.

-All of these above mentioned conditions can affect the way your body produces androgens.
+All of these conditions can affect the way your body produces androgens.

-In addition, certain medications can also lead to unwanted hair growth, like-
+In addition to these, certain medications can also lead to unwanted hair growth.
+They include:

 Hirsutism may also run in the families.
 You are more likely to have unwanted hair growth if your mother or sister also has it.